 Under ZTNA, segments hold sensitive data or applications.
 Containing vital assets shrinks the threat surface, making life harder for cyber attackers.

-What is the role of segmentation in Zero Trust security?
+What is the role of segmentation in zero-trust security?

-Network segmentation is a critical component of Zero Trust security solutions.
-Zero Trust relies on identity verification and access control.
+Network segmentation is a critical component of zero-trust security solutions.
+Zero trust relies on identity verification and access control.
 Segmentation allows organizations to verify identities and devices before granting access to network assets.

 Without segmentation, all users connected to the network would have free access to internal network resources.
 Attackers with stolen or brute-forced credentials could extract data or implant malware.
-Segmentation limits lateral movement, dramatically cutting data breach risks.
+Segmentation limits lateral movement, dramatically cutting risks.

 Software-defined micro-segmentation also extends naturally to cloud environments.
 Companies can secure hybrid clouds, on-premises assets, and remote work devices.
 Network admins can extend security controls consistently across all assets, cutting the risk of exposed endpoints.

-The benefits of segmentation in ZTNA security
+The benefits of micro-segmentation in ZTNA security

 • Access control.
 ZTNA segmentation allows granular control of who accesses applications or business data.
 Network admins can apply the principle of least privilege, connecting users with workloads related to their roles and blocking access to other assets.